 In Ontario and Quebec where Resolute has tenures, biodiversity monitoring is usually carried out by the provincial agencies responsible for wildlife policies and wildlife management.
 Even in high conservation value forests, harvesting is not prohibited as long as effective strategies are in place to protect the high-value attributes that have been identified.
 These strategies may include defining protected areas, deferring forest management activities on selected large tracts, and developing road management strategies, as well as natural and planted forest regeneration.
 The two independent certification standards (Sustainable Forestry Initiative® (SFI®) and Forest Stewardship Council® (FSC®)), to at least one of which our forests are certified, require the consideration of the latest scientific evidence on species conservation and management.

 According to the United Nations Food and Agriculture Organization’s 2015 Global Forest Resources Assessment, the Canadian boreal forest is not in any way an “endangered forest.”
-The 2018 State of Canada’s Forests Report explains that less than 0.5% (half of one percent) of Canada’s boreal forest is harvested each year – more than five times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
+The 2018 State of Canada’s Forests Report explains that less than 0.5% (half of one percent) of Canada’s boreal forest is harvested each year – almost 25 times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
 Canada’s annual deforestation rate, the permanent removal of forest cover from an area, is less than 0.02% and is the result of industrial activities other than forestry (such as hydroelectricity), urban development, transportation and recreation.

 The regeneration of harvested areas is an essential component of sustainable forest management.
 As a responsible forest manager, Resolute seeks to respect the natural growth cycle of trees, while protecting biodiversity.
 In Canada, fiber used in our products is sourced primarily from public land, located mainly in the boreal forest.
 By law, these woodlands must be promptly regenerated.
 The boreal forest has a remarkable ability to regenerate on its own.
 In fact, approximately 75% of the area harvested grows back naturally.
 Our foresters ensure that the rest is promptly reforested via seeding or planting of seedlings.
 In 2012, Resolute planted our one billionth tree, and in 2015, we participated in the Sustainable Forestry Initiative’s world-record attempt to plant the most trees in one hour.